This post contains disturbing images, references to traumatic events, and non-medical discussion of anxiety disorder.

-I shouldn't have been surprised that there were already numerous examples of synchronized video shoots on Youtube by the time I got out of bed, the earliest appearing just hours after the explosion.
+I shouldn't have been surprised that there were already numerous examples of synchronized video shoots on Youtube when I got out of bed, the earliest appearing just hours after the explosion.

 When I experienced these virtual explosions so soon after the event and from so many (apparent) primary sources with these different viewpoints, I can make the mental calculation that what I was viewing was real.
 There wasn't time to overtly manipulate.

 Now my Twitter feed feels less real.
-The threads are all tangled and I can't find those original sources anymore.
-Just the videos on somebody else's platform.
+The threads are all tangled, and I can't find those primary sources anymore—just the videos on somebody else's platform.
 I don't know how they've been edited or not to capture my eyeballs.
 I don't know any of these people.
 They don't feel real to me.

 I'm experiencing the explosion through a rapidly expanding vapor bubble.